Upplication/landing/README.md

 `grunt server`

 Starts development environment:
-* Watch changes in sass, jade -> compile
+* Watch changes in sass, jade, ... folders and compiles if it is necessary
-* live reload browser
+* Browser live's reload

 DEPLOYMENT
 --------
 `grunt build`

 Builds the project:
-* Unify/minify js & css
+Optimization for distribution.

 DOCUMENTATION
 --------
+This is a quick reference that aims to help you to learn how to add new languages and views on this project.

 ## Add a new view
 1. *URI definition*: